JS-DevTools/template-isomorphic-typescript/README.md

 |`MyGitHubOrg`                      |The GitHub org for this repository, such as "JS-DevTools".
 |`my-repo-name`                     |The GitHub repo name
 |`MyTwitterAccount`                 |The Twitter account associated with this project, such as "JSDevTools".
+|`https://my-website.com`           |The website for this project, such as "https://jstools.dev".
 |`@my-npm-scope`                    |The NPM scope that the package will be published to, such as "@jsdevtools".
 |`my-package-name`                  |The NPM package name.
 It should be kebab-cased.
 |`myLibrary`                        |The name of the library's default export, if any.
 This should be a valid JavaScript identifier name.